Pit River canyon public land in northern California

 Best flows

 Use project and local flow context as a warning system more than a promise.
-The best windows are stable enough to let you plant your feet, fish short drifts, and climb out cleanly; if the river is pushy, changing, or simply looks harder than the trout are worth, that is the signal to move to another river.
+The best windows are stable enough to let you plant your feet, fish short drifts, and climb out cleanly.
+If the river is pushy, changing, or simply looks harder than the trout are worth, that is the signal to move to another river.

-When to skip
+When to leave

 Skip the Pit when you are guessing about the exact reach flow, when the approach or exit looks worse than your comfort level, when heat or smoke turns the canyon into a grind, or when you would need to make risky crossings just to reach the first likely seam.